azdavis/millet/docs/manual.md

 See also the [blog post](https://azdavis.net/posts/millet/) for an overview.

-## A note about VS Code
+## A note about editors

-We provide an official [VS Code][vs-code] extension, but it should be possible to use the compiled language server binary with any editor that supports language servers.
+In general, it should be possible to use Millet with any editor that supports language servers, but VS Code is the most well-supported editor.

-Some features are provided by the VS Code extension, not the language server.

-Note also that when we say "VS Code", we really mean "VS Code or any similar compatible editor".
-VS Code is technically Microsoft's custom distribution of the open-source "Code - OSS" project, upon which things like [VSCodium][] are built.

-Only Microsoft's VS Code is allowed to use the extension marketplace, so Millet is also available on [Open VSX][ovsx] for VS Code-compatible editors like VSCodium.

-## Setup

 ### VS Code

-Install the extension from the [VS Code marketplace][marketplace].
+We provide an official [VS Code][vs-code] extension in the [marketplace][].

+Some Millet featuers are provided by the VS Code extension, not the language server.
+These featuers are thus not available in other editors.

+### VSCodium and similar

+In the above, when we say "VS Code", we really mean "VS Code or any similar compatible editor", like [VSCodium][].
+This means you can use the official Millet extension in VSCodium.

+Because only Microsoft's VS Code is allowed to use the Microsoft extension marketplace, Millet is also available on [Open VSX][ovsx] for other VS Code-compatible editors.

 ### Other editors

-1. Clone or download the repository.
-2. Build from source with `cargo build --release --bin millet-ls`.
-3. Put the compiled `target/release/millet-ls` binary somewhere your editor can find it.
+When using other editors, you will likely need to

+1. Put the `millet-ls` binary on your `$PATH`.
+You can either [download a pre-built binary for your platform][releases], or clone/download the repository and [build from source][build-from-source].
-4. Set up your editor to use that binary to process SML files.
+2. Write your own "glue code" to get your editor to use Millet for SML, ML Basis, and CM files.
+3. Arrange for your editor to pass Millet the appropriate [initialization options](#language-server-initialization).

 ## Usage